 Housing costs in Long Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Long Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Long Beach are a mix of both white- and blue-collar jobs.
+Long Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Long Beach is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Long Beach who work in office and administrative support (11.77%), sales jobs (9.49%), and management occupations (9.35%).

 Also of interest is that Long Beach has more people living here who work in computers and math than 95% of the places in the US.